 However, that may do more to the fact that all the actors pretty much understood they were in two projects: Captain America the film and Captain America the long, long trailer for The Avengers (which according to the applause-worthy trailer at the end of this particular trailer will be out May 2012).

 I'll say the biggest surprise was Chris Evans.
-I wrote some time back that he should embrace being an action star and not the actor he longs to be because he's a bit...limited in his range.
-In Captain America, I was surprised to see him actually ACT, at least in a few scenes (such as after losing his best friend for example and when he's the scrawny Brooklyn kid).
+I think he should embrace being an action star and not the actor he longs to be because he's a bit limited in his range in my view.
+I am not and have not been convinced that Evans is an actor.
+In Captain America, however, I was surprised to see him actually ACT, at least in a few scenes (such as after losing his best friend for example and when he's the scrawny Brooklyn kid).
 Once we get the Chris Evans we all know and love (the big, buff, hot guy), we get the Chris Evans we normally see (slightly stilted).
 However, there were some good moments.

 As I've stated, Captain America knows what it is: both a gleeful homage to 1940s patriotism and a precursor to an even larger film.
 It is a nice, enjoyable, pleasant film.
 By no means is it a great comic book film and certainly not a great film in general.
 However, it knows what it is, embraces it, and as a result makes the entire experience a most pleasant one (even with the song).
 It does make one proud to be American.